CaoAssignments/cse12-sp20-pa6-PriorityQueue-starter/README.md

 <br>

 #### `public E getMin()`
-- Return the root (smallest) element of the heap.
+- Return the root (this will be the smallest) element of the heap.
 - If the heap is empty, return `null` instead.
+Note that here, and in all similar methods, we can safely return `null` because `null` is not a valid element for `MyMinHeap` and therefore, returning `null` can have the special meaning that the min-heap is empty.

 #### `public E remove()`
-- Remove and return the root (smallest) element in the heap.
+- Remove and return the root (this will be the smallest) element in the heap.
 See the [`deleteIndex()` specifications](#protected-e-deleteindexint-index) for how to fix the heap after removal.
 - If the heap is empty, return `null` (and do no deletion) instead.
-Note that here, and in all similar methods, we can safely return `null` because `null` is not a valid element for `MyMinHeap` and therefore, returning `null` can have the special meaning that the min-heap is empty.

 #### `public int size()`
 - Return the number of elements in this min-heap.